smaht-dac/submitr/docs/source/usage.rst

     :target: _static/images/excel_screenshot.png
     :alt: Excel Spreadsheet Screenshot

+Notice that the first row comprises the property/column `header`, defining properties named ``submitted_id``, ``submission_centers``, and so on.

-Notice the multiple tabs at the bottom for the different sheets within the spreadsheet, representing (in this example) ``CellCultureSample``, ``Analyte``, and so on.
+And also notice the multiple tabs at the bottom for the different sheets within the spreadsheet, representing (in this example) data for the objects ``CellCultureSample``, ``Analyte``, and so on.

 **Column Deletions**

 A column value within a (non-header) row may be empty, but this only means that the value will be ignored when creating or updating the associated object.
-In order to actually delete a property value from an object, a special value - ``*delete*`` - should be used as the the property value.
+In order to actually `delete` a property value from an object, a special value - ``*delete*`` - should be used as the the property value.

 **Nested Columns**